Redocly/redocly-cli/docs/commands/push.md

 ### Set options in the configuration file

-Depending on the contents of your Redocly configuration file, you can use simplified `push` syntax instead of providing the full path to the API definition file.
+Depending on the contents of your Redocly configuration file, you can use simplified `push` syntax instead of providing the full path to the API description file.

 **Example configuration file**